AZaslon/SortingService/README.md

  - Visual Studio or IDE of your choice which  supporting of Docker-compose project type  and  .NET 5.0 SDK or Later (Software Development Kit)
  - Checkout repository

+##### Run/Debugging locally
+It should require minimal necessary actions to deploy/test locally, all necessary settings are predefined in appsettings and in docker-compose files.

+ - Make sure Infrastructure services are running, see **Infrastructure**
+ - Open solution in Visual Studio
+ - Choose  Docker as a run project
+ - Start debugging
+ - VS will open Landing page, explore possible actions there.

 ##### Infrastructure
  To run/debug solution and tests on developers machines, install necessary infrastructure.
    - Execute ./buildscript/deploy.dependencies.locally.ps1   this will start Kafka Events queue and Redis Cache  services on local environment.
 Make sure services are started without issues.
 Check for critical exceptions on console.
-##### Debugging locally
-- Make sure Infrastructure services are running, see **Infrastructure**
- - Open solution in Visual Studio
- - Choose  Docker as a run project
- - Strat debugging

 ##### Executing tests
 - Make sure Infrastructure services are running, see **Infrastructure**
 - Open solution in Visual Studio
-- Execute tests with tests runner (*** !*!
-Check if no issues wit MSTests !*! ***  ), alternatively build solution and execute tests with any tests runner supporting of NUnit3 tests type.
+- Execute tests with tests runner (*** !*!  note to myself Verify  if no issues wit MSTests !*! ***  ), alternatively build solution and execute tests with any tests runner supporting of NUnit3 tests type.